Kernel crash with reboot when writing to pool

 Debug info is attached, please let me know if more info is needed,

-#3 Updated by Alexander Motin about 1 month ago
+#3 Updated by Alexander Motin over 1 year ago

 - Status changed from Unscreened to Blocked